RasaHQ/medicare_locator/README.md

 - **data/stories.md** file contains some training stories representing different conversations between a user and a chatbot.
 - **domain.yml** file describes the universe of the assistant which includes intents, entities, slots, templates and actions an assistant should be aware of.
-- **actions.py** file contains a code of a custom action which retrieves a Chuck Noris joke by making an external api call.
+- **actions.py** file contains a code of a custom action which retrieves a Chuck Norris joke by making an external api call.

 ## How to use it?
 1. You can train the Rasa NLU model by running: